kishanpatelc/trellix-epo/README.md

 Get-Content .\install.log -Wait -Tail 60

 4. Note for Installing Agent Handler: install script seems to always fail at the first time.
 Then it succeeds after a successful manual installation.

+5. ENS cannot be installed using Ansible.

+6. ENS cannot be uninstalled using Ansible.

+7. EDR client extensions need to be installed manually on ePO

+8. EDR client can be done through command line.